-- 5.18 We have updated our planning guidance (Local Development Document LDD12 Highways and Transport), which sets out the improvements which developments brought forward through the planning process are required to provide.
-This requires developers both to provide high quality cycling infrastructure and cycle parking provision, and to adopt travel plans which include measures to promote everyday cycling. - 5.19 We will adopt a Cycling Design Guide which specifies the design features we will require for streets in North Tyneside to support everyday cycling, and will keep it updated to reflect the latest best practice.
+- 5.15 We have updated our planning guidance (Local Development Document LDD12 Highways and Transport), which sets out the improvements which developments brought forward through the planning process are required to provide.
+This requires developers both to provide high quality cycling infrastructure and cycle parking provision, and to adopt travel plans which include measures to promote everyday cycling. - 5.16 We will adopt a Cycling Design Guide which specifies the design features we will require for streets in North Tyneside to support everyday cycling, and will keep it updated to reflect the latest best practice.
 This will apply to all transport schemes, whether or not they are specific to cycling; to the design of regeneration projects; and to new developments brought forward through the planning process.
-It will include best practice design for cycle parking. - 5.20 Our designs will take account of the many variations to a standard two-wheeled bike, such as: - cycles designed for carrying children; - cycles for people with disabilities, including hand-operated cycles; - cycles with trailers for the family shopping or 'cargo bikes' which carry light goods; and - folding cycles great for trips which combine cycling with other modes of transport.
+It will include best practice design for cycle parking. - 5.17 Our designs will take account of the many variations to a standard two-wheeled bike, such as: - cycles designed for carrying children; - cycles for people with disabilities, including hand-operated cycles; - cycles with trailers for the family shopping or 'cargo bikes' which carry light goods; and - folding cycles great for trips which combine cycling with other modes of transport.

 Any of these may also be an e-bike, where the rider operates the pedals as normal and an electric motor provides additional power.
 We will allow for the wider take-up of e-bikes in the design of infrastructure.
-We will design schemes so as to discourage motor vehicle parking on cycling infrastructure and where appropriate we will consider introducing legal orders allowing enforcement.

-- 5.21 We will adapt our maintenance programmes to ensure that the cycling network surface is maintained to a good standard and support associated measures such as cutting back encroaching vegetation.
+- 5.18 We will adapt our maintenance programmes to ensure that the cycling network surface is maintained to a good standard and support associated measures such as cutting back encroaching vegetation.
 We will identify improvements which can be delivered alongside our maintenance programme delivered through our Highway Asset Management Plan (HAMP).
-We will seek to ensure that temporary road closures and restrictions, e.g. for street works, include exemptions for cycling or specific diversionary routes for cycles. - 5.22 We will develop a programme of works, including specific cycling projects as well as improvements secured as part of new developments, regeneration projects and wider schemes, and will proactively identify funding opportunities.
+We will seek to ensure that temporary road closures and restrictions, e.g. for street works, include exemptions for cycling or specific diversionary routes for cycles. - 5.19 We will develop a programme of works, including specific cycling projects as well as improvements secured as part of new developments, regeneration projects and wider schemes, and will proactively identify funding opportunities.